 The Center for Families at Purdue University focuses on improving the quality of life for families and strengthening the capacity of families to provide nurturing environments for their members.
 To accomplish this, the center works with four important groups whose efforts directly impact quality of life for families: extension educators, human service providers, employers, and policymakers.

 The mission of the center is to advance the understanding of interactions between food animal productivity and well-being to enable a scientific and public policy climate which promotes animal well-being and supports economically viable food animal production systems.

 The Center for Food Safety Engineering is a 5 School multidisciplinary effort that focuses on developing detection technology and control measures for foodborne pathogens.

-Mission of center is to the development of comprehensive intervention strategies to control and reduce the incidence and severity of infectious diseases in humans and animals world-wode.
-The center will focus on 6 research areas that include vaccines, vectors, pathogenesis, therapeutics, diagnostics adn modeling.
+Mission of center is to the development of comprehensive intervention strategies to control and reduce the incidence and severity of infectious diseases in humans and animals world-wide.
+The center will focus on 6 research areas that include vaccines, vectors, pathogenesis, therapeutics, diagnostics and modeling.

 Mission of the center is to promote research, education and engagement activities related to soundscapes, especially their preservation.

 The Center for Global Trade Analysis is the publicly funded, university-based home for GTAP (Global Trade Analysis Project), a global network of researchers and policy makers conducting quantitative analysis of international policy issues.
 Our purpose is to improve the quality of global economy-wide analysis through education and by developing analytical data bases, economic models, and innovative methodologies.

 The CISE will develop and apply new tools for the analysis of the response of materials and systems of interest to the DoD, including biological materials, to impact and blast events.